iambumblehead/s3-invalidate-cloudfront-id/README.md

 Use this package in your CI pipeline to invalidate the cache at the cloudfront id associated with your bucket.

-[@foo-software/s3-directory-sync-cli][0] is an excellent package to use in tandem with this one, if you're deploying a static s3/cloudfront site,
+[@foo-software/s3-directory-sync-cli][0] is an excellent package to use with this one, to deploy a static s3+cloudfront site,
 ```bash
 # directory sync vars
 S3_DIRECTORY_SYNC_ACCESS_KEY_ID=$AWS_ACCESS_KEY_ID